🕓 2023/2/5

 ● Attractions

-Furthermore, Sado Island hosts facilities like the Kitazawa Flotation Plant and the Sado Nishimikawa Gold Park, where visitors can learn about the history of gold mining and even try their hands at panning for gold.
-These facilities, once hailed as the best in the East for their mining technology, bring the history of the gold and silver mines closer to visitors.
+Furthermore, on Sado Island, facilities such as the Kitazawa Flotation Plant and Sado Nishi-Mikawa Gold Park allow visitors to learn about the history and methods of gold extraction, and even try panning for gold themselves.
+These facilities are the achievements of mining technology that was once called “the best in the East,” allowing visitors to closely experience the history of the gold and silver mines.

 ● History

-The history of the Sado Gold and Silver Mines began in the late 16th century and became one of Japan's most significant sources of wealth through the Edo period.
-Notably, in the early Edo period, the mines produced over 400kg of gold annually, making them one of the largest gold mines of the time.
-This output played a critical role in supporting the finances of the Tokugawa shogunate.
+The history of Sado Gold and Silver Mine began with its development in the late 16th century, and it became one of Japan’s most important sources of revenue throughout the Edo period.
+Particularly in the early Edo period, more than 400 kg of gold was produced annually, making it one of the world’s largest gold mines at the time.
+Its output played a crucial role in supporting the finances of the Edo Shogunate.

 ● Access

-- Access to Sado Island: From Niigata City, take a ferry or flight to Sado Island.
+- Access to Sado Island: By ferry or air from Niigata City to Sado Island.

-- Getting to Sado Gold and Silver Mines: Accessible by bus or car from within Sado Island.
+- Getting to Sado Gold and Silver Mine: Accessible by bus or car from within Sado Island.

 ● Attractions

-Yahiko Shrine, located in Niigata Prefecture, is a leading shrine known for its extensive history, natural beauty, and various points of interest.
-It has garnered faith from many people over the years, affectionately known as "Oyahiko-sama."
-The main deity worshipped here is Ame-no-Kagoyama-no-Mikoto, also revered as Iyahiko-no-Ōkami.
+Yahiko Shrine is a representative shrine of Niigata Prefecture, known for its long history, beautiful natural surroundings, and numerous points of interest.
+The shrine is widely revered by many people and is affectionately known as “Oyahiko-sama.”
+The principal deity enshrined is Ame-no-Kagoyama-no-Mikoto, also known as Iyahiko-no-Okami.

 ● History

-During the Edo period, the shrine received donations and repairs from Tokugawa Ieyasu and subsequent shoguns.
-In the Meiji era, it was elevated to the status of a national shrine, solidifying its position as a central site for state Shinto rituals.
-The Showa period saw the imperial visits and the construction of Japan's largest torii gate in celebration of the Joetsu Shinkansen's opening.
-Yahiko Shrine continues to pray for the prosperity and safety of the imperial family and the nation, alongside its long history.
+During the Edo period, the shrine received donations from Tokugawa Ieyasu and successive shoguns, and its shrine buildings were repaired.
+In the Meiji era, it was elevated to the rank of Kokuhei Chusha (middle-ranking national shrine), establishing its status as a nationally significant shrine.
+In the Showa era, the shrine received imperial visits from the Emperor and Empress, and the grand torii gate, the largest in Japan, was erected to commemorate the opening of the Joetsu Shinkansen.
+Yahiko Shrine continues to pray for the safety of the Imperial family and the prosperity of the nation throughout its long history.

 ● Access

-- Address: 7342-4 Yahiko, Yahiko Village, Nishikanbara District, Niigata Prefecture
+- Address: 7342-4 Yasaku, Yahiko Village, Nishikanbara District, Niigata Prefecture